Skip to main content

 Checkboxes, Dropdowns, and Buttons

-Some fields for user input (checkboxes, dropdowns, and buttons) will also appear in the list of fields in n8n (and they are type object
+Some fields for user input (checkboxes, dropdowns, and buttons) will also appear in the list of fields in n8n (and they are type object).

-If you have a dynamic set of options that you want to send with your review request, you can send the options
+If you have a dynamic set of options to send with each review request, send as options.
+You can also set a preselected default value.

-If you defined a fixed set of selectable options in the review template, you can still submit a default
+If you defined a fixed set of selectable options in the review template, you can still submit a default value in your request.
+If you don't need a default, you can remove the field from the list in the n8n node entirely.

 {{